Avatar of MrSkimobile

 “Well, you know us, we like to worry a lot.”
 Her father replied, half off-camera.
 “We saw the race last week.
 Very impressive, binti.
 We couldn’t dream of achieving anything like that.”
 And Layla tsk-ed.
 She had been so, so close to Amy.
 And yet, short of the mark.
 Again.
 “It went okay.
 Could’ve been more.
 I felt it again, though.
 We’re so close now.”

 Her mother didn’t even acknowledge it.
 “Well, whatever ‘it’ is, you look tired of it.
 Are you sleeping alright?
 Eati-- nourishing yourself well?”
 Her father’s voice cut in from somewhere off-screen, a low voice, but clearly still meant for Layla to hear.
 “It’s no use, habibti.
 She’ll just say we don’t understand.
 Just like with everything else.
-We only have a store, after all.
-And our little binti is off ‘becoming more’.
+We're just shop owners, after all, we didn't get that fancy state-funded 'education'.
+And now our little binti is off ‘becoming more’.
 Fulfilling that purpose of hers.”
 He scoffed a little, his voice halfway between disapproval and desperation, and under his breath he whispered, “Machines and tools have a purpose.
 If only she understood how much more she is than that.”
 A defeated sigh finished the comment, then he went to grab something to drink.

 The conversation turned back awkwardly, and Layla went over the usual things.
 Colleagues.
 Stupid meetings.
 The next race.
 Then her father sighed heavily, and stepped into frame.
 “Promise us you’ll be careful.”
 “I promise,” Layla said softly, even as every fibre of her being rebelled against the words.
 Her parents exchanged a quick glance, smiling through their worry.
 “Good luck in Portugal.
 We’ll be watching.”
 Her mother finished.
 “Thanks, I’ll make you proud!”
 “Same time next week?”
 “Same time every week.”